 The National Industrial Chemicals Notification and Assessment Scheme (NICNAS) has developed an action plan to assess and manage chemicals with a perfluorinated chain of four or more carbons which may degrade to perfluorinated carboxylic acids, perfluoroalkyl sulfonates and similar chemicals.
 This can be found on the NICNAS website under 'Data requirements for notification of new chemicals containing a perfluorinated carbon chain' (NICNASa).

 The chemicals in this group are expected to biodegrade slowly in the environment and ultimately form short-chain PFCAs as the terminal degradants (NICNASd).
 Human health assessments for simple, short-chain PFCAs and their salts (direct precursors) have been published earlier using the toxicity data available for PFHxA and perfluorobutanoic acid (PFBA), in order to compare their toxicity profile with that of perfluorooctanoic acid (PFOA) (NICNASb).

 Risks from direct exposure to the chemicals and secondary exposure to degradation products have been considered.

 Import, Manufacture and Use

-No specific Australian use, import, or manufacturing information was identified for the chemicals in this group.
+No specific Australian use, import, or manufacturing information was identified for the 6:2 FTSAQ in this group (CAS No. 94088-80-9).
 Information collected by NICNAS in 2006 indicated PFHxA, PFPeA and their derivatives are not expected to be imported or manufactured in Australia.

 It is noted that the chemicals in this group may be present in the environment due to release from pre-treated articles.
 However, release from this use is beyond the scope of this assessment.